1712n/wall-e/src/prompt/markdown/documentation.md

 ### Using Drizzle Queries

-Relational queries are an extension to Drizzle’s original query builder.
-You need to provide all tables and relations from your schema file/files upon drizzle() initialization and then just use the db.query API.
+Relational queries are an extension to the existing schema definition and query builder.
+To use this API, all tables and relations from the schema file/files upon drizzle() initialization should be provided

 ```ts
 import * as schema from './schema';